Patayan: Patayan Lifeways

+Settlement Patterns

+Early Patayan sites contain shallow pithouses or surface "long houses", consisting of a series of rooms arranged in a line.
+These homes had a pitroom at the east end, perhaps for storage or ceremonial activities.
+Later sites were less well defined and show loose groupings of varying house types.
+There has been evidence that there were also some natural rock structures and temporary housing shelters grouped together in small clusters that lends itself to the variety.

+During the Patayan I phase, evidence suggests that the Patayan moved across northwestern Arizona to the Coconino Plateau.
+As the Patayan began to explore more land, new regional areas were labeled the Cerbat, Amacava (or the Mojave), Prescott, and Cohonina.
+Material culture ascribed to the Patayan I stage of occupation indicate that these groups were mainly hunter-gatherers, and used limited farming techniques and systems to support their main subsistence patterns.
+This period's migratory patterns show a more mobile lifestyle with periods of limited summer farming and mesquite harvesting by rivers and streams.

 Archaeology

 The name "Patayan" comes from the Quechan language and means "old people".
 Alternative terms have been proposed for the culture group.
 The archaeological record of the Patayan is poorly understood.
 Archaeologist Malcolm Rogers first identified the Patayan, publishing a definition and chronology in 1945.
 His survey identified hundreds of desert sites.
 The harsh environment limits archaeological fieldwork and there are few remains to find.
 Most Patayan people appear to have been very mobile and did not build large structures or accumulate many possessions.
 Patayan sites may have raised crops.

 Significant archaeological remains of Patayan cultures appear near 875 A.D. and many cultural characteristics continued into historic times.
 The Patayan Culture may have originally emerged along the Colorado River, extending from the area around modern Kingman northeast to the Grand Canyon.
 These people appear to have practiced floodplain agriculture, a conclusion based on the discovery of manos and metates used to process corn in these areas.
 Stone points and other tools for hunting and hide preparation have been found, suggesting an economy based both on agriculture and hunting and gathering.

-Early Patayan sites contain shallow pithouses or surface "long houses", consisting of a series of rooms arranged in a line.
-These homes had a pitroom at the east end, perhaps for storage or ceremonial activities.
-Later sites were less well defined and show loose groupings of varying house types.